MSC Industrial (MSM)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Sadly for MSC Industrial, its EPS declined by 5.6% annually over the last five years while its revenue grew by 2.6%.
-However, its operating margin didn’t change during this time, telling us that non-fundamental factors such as interest and taxes affected its ultimate earnings.
+Sadly for MSC Industrial, its EPS declined by 4.4% annually over the last five years while its revenue grew by 3.4%.
+This tells us the company became less profitable on a per-share basis as it expanded.

 MSC Industrial Trailing 12-Month EPS (Non-GAAP)